 First-year and even veteran science teachers stress out in the weeks leading up the back to school season.
-There are so many things to consider when getting ready for the first day of school.
-First of all, there is your classroom, in which you want to create a safe, warm environment for your students to feel comfortable in, but there are so many other aspects – probably more important ones – to consider.
+When getting ready for the first day of school, there are many things to consider.
+First is your classroom, where you want to create a safe, warm environment for your students to feel comfortable, but there are so many other aspects – probably more important – to consider.
 Classroom management, what will you do on the first day of school?
-What supplies will you need?
+Which classroom supplies will you need?
 These are all questions that can keep us up worrying about how to get it all done.
-Don’t worry teacher friends; here are some first-day-of-school science tips for using to get you started in your classroom.
+Don’t worry, teacher friends; here are some back to school science tips to help you get started in your classroom.

 Let’s share what works to help navigate and make this back to school season successful.